FHaggs/blog/fhaggsblog/content/posts/turing.md

 The Rust programming language offers a compelling modern example of this principle.
 Its design deliberately restricts the set of valid programs to prioritize safety that can be proven statically.
 The compiler's **borrow checker** enforces a strict set of rules regarding data ownership, lifetimes, and mutability.
 As a result, entire classes of common bugs, such as use-after-free errors and data races, are eliminated at compile time.

 This safety comes at a cost.
 Not all objectively correct programs are accepted by the compiler; it only permits a subset of safe programs, namely, those whose safety it can prove through its analysis.
-This echoes Turing's insight: one cannot have everything.
-A language can either allow maximum expressiveness at the risk of undetectable errors or restrict expressiveness to gain stronger guarantees.
+You can't have the cake and eat it too.

 For situations requiring low-level control, Rust provides the `unsafe` keyword.
 This keyword signals that the programmer is manually taking responsibility for upholding the language's safety invariants, allowing an escape from the compiler's restrictions when absolutely necessary.